Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Introduction

 A central difficulty arises when contextual dependence must be represented under this constraint.
 Standard classical representations resolve contextuality by introducing context-dependent hidden variables or by refining the ontic state space to encode contextual information explicitly.
 Such constructions effectively relax the requirement of single-state reuse by allowing contextual indexing at the ontological level.
 This raises a fundamental question: can contextual dependence be represented within a classical ontological model constrained to reuse a single ontic state space without introducing additional contextual information beyond the ontic state itself?

-We answer this question in the negative.
-Specifically, we establish an information-theoretic no-go theorem showing that any classical ontological model constrained to reuse a single ontic state space across multiple interventions must incur an irreducible contextual information cost.
-This cost is quantified by the conditional mutual information
+We address this question by isolating an information-theoretic obstruction.
+Specifically, we show that if a classical single-state ontological description reproduces operational statistics by means of an auxiliary contextual register $M$ in addition to the subsystem ontic state $\lambda$, then the required contextual information obeys the lower bound

-where $C$ denotes the intervention, $\lambda$ the ontic state, and $O$ the observable outcome.
-This inequality shows that contextual dependence cannot be fully mediated through the ontic state alone, and requires additional contextual information not contained in the ontic state.
+where $C$ denotes the intervention, $\lambda$ the subsystem ontic state, and $O$ the observable outcome.
+The inequality itself is elementary, but its significance here is interpretive: it makes explicit that, under shared-state reuse, contextual distinctions need not be fully internalized within the subsystem ontic state alone.

-We further provide a constructive example demonstrating this obstruction explicitly, and show how nonclassical probabilistic frameworks avoid this constraint by relaxing the assumption of a single global classical probability space.
-In particular, quantum theory naturally avoids this obstruction because measurement outcomes are not assumed to arise from a single underlying classical ontic variable reproducing all measurement contexts simultaneously.
+We further provide a constructive example illustrating this obstruction explicitly, and discuss how nonclassical probabilistic frameworks relate to it by relaxing the assumption that all observable statistics arise from a single global classical probability space.
+In particular, the point is not that quantum theory ``solves'' the bound by more efficient encoding, but that the classical single-space assumption is no longer imposed in the same way.

-Our results place contextuality within a general information-theoretic framework and clarify its role as a fundamental representational constraint on classical ontological models.
-This perspective complements existing no-go theorems by identifying an explicit information-theoretic obstruction associated with ontic state reuse.
+Our results place contextuality within a general information-theoretic framework and clarify its role as a representational constraint on classical ontological models.
+This perspective complements existing contextuality results by identifying an explicit information-theoretic obstruction associated with ontic state reuse.

-Our result differs fundamentally from existing no-go theorems such as the Kochen–Specker theorem and related contextuality results \cite{KochenSpecker1967,Spekkens2005,HarriganSpekkens2010}.
-Those results establish the impossibility of reproducing quantum measurement statistics using noncontextual ontological models satisfying functional or measurement noncontextuality assumptions.
-In contrast, the present theorem does not assume any specific algebraic structure of observables or quantum formalism.
-Instead, it identifies an information-theoretic obstruction arising solely from the requirement that a single ontic state space be reused across multiple interventions within a classical probabilistic representation.
-This establishes contextuality as a representational constraint rooted in information reuse, rather than in the specific structure of quantum observables.
+Our perspective is different from existing no-go theorems such as the Kochen--Specker theorem and related contextuality results \cite{KochenSpecker1967,Spekkens2005,HarriganSpekkens2010}.
+Those results establish impossibility statements for noncontextual ontological models under specific structural assumptions.
+By contrast, the present paper isolates a weaker but more general information-theoretic viewpoint: when a fixed subsystem state space is reused across interventions, contextual distinctions may require auxiliary bookkeeping not internalized in that subsystem state alone.
+In this sense, the contribution is primarily one of representational framing rather than a direct strengthening of standard contextuality no-go theorems.